NiziU: 2022–2023: Concert tours, second studio album, and Korean debut

 On April 12, 2022, NiziU released the digital single "Asobo".
 The English version of the single was released two weeks later.
 On May 8, the group had their first appearance at KCON in Seoul, South Korea.
 However, member Rio was not present for their premiere performance due to a sudden illness in the midst of their rehearsal.
 On July 20, NiziU released their single "Clap Clap".
 NiziU embarked on their first Japanese tour, Light it Up, originally scheduled from July 23 to September 17, but was then delayed to August 13 and finally concluded on October 5.
 This was followed by their first Japanese dome tour, Burn it Up, held at Tokyo Dome and Kyocera Dome Osaka from November 12 to December 18.
 In between concerts, NiziU released their first ballad single, "Blue Moon", on December 14.
 At the last concert, it was announced that the group's single "Paradise" had been selected as the theme song for the movie Doraemon: Nobita's Sky Utopia, released in Japan in March 2023.

+NiziU's second studio album, Coconut, was released on July 19, 2023.
+The group embarked on their second Japanese tour in support of the album, with performances from July 1 to September 18.
+The tour had a total audience of 185,000 across 17 concerts.
+On October 30, NiziU debuted in South Korea with a single album titled Press Play and its lead single, "Heartris".
+They earned their first Korean broadcast win for "Heartris" on the November 8 episode of Show Champion.